uhop/dcl-site/source/docs/general/supercalls/index.md

 Both implemented methods do not tax programmers, who do not use these facilities.

-The double function technique is recommended for all new code, while the `this. inherited()` technique is more suitable when refactoring legacy code because it doesn't require much modification to call a super method.
+The double function technique is recommended for all new code, while `this.inherited()` technique is more suitable when refactoring legacy code because it doesn't require much modifications to call a super method.
 Working with an existing codebase a programmer can start by converting their "classes" to [dcl()](/docs/mini_js/dcl) syntax, and calling super methods with `this.inherited()`, while the final product should use the double function technique.